Affiliate links on Android Authority may earn us a commission. Learn more.

 Netflix connection requirements and data usage

-Many consumers still have data caps and low bandwidth plans, so data usage on Netflix can be a major concern.
-No matter whether you’re connected on a mobile phone, laptop, or smart TV, it could hinder the streaming experience without a good connection your experience will be hindered.
+Many consumers still have data caps and low bandwidth plans, so data usage on Netflix can be a significant concern.
+Whether you’re connected to Netflix on a mobile phone, laptop, or smart TV, it could hinder the streaming experience without a good connection.

 Netflix lists the lowest possible connection at .5 Mbps, but the recommended speed for a decent streaming experience is 1.5 Mbps.
-You can see a full list of recommended internet speeds for Netflix below, and use this guide to learn how to do a Netflix speed test.
+You can see a complete list of recommended internet speeds for Netflix below, and use this guide to learn how to do a Netflix speed test.

 - .5 Mbps — Minimum required speed.